kamranvat/spiky-pendulum/README.md

 python main.py
 ```

+To edit paramters, open `config.py` and edit the `config_dict`.

 ## Tracking the Progress or view Results

-To launch tensorboard, navigate to the `synaptic_plasticity_project` folder, activate conda environment and enter following command:
+To launch tensorboard, navigate to the `SpikingPendulum` folder, activate conda environment and enter following command:
 ```sh
 tensorboard --logdir=runs
 ```